MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

     |**Blacklisted Comm.
 Field**|Specify the field that the VAT totaling should map to in the file to be exported.
 Valid entries are limited to what is defined in the Spesometro 2013: BL003001 – BL008002. **Important:**  The **Blacklisted Comm.** field can contain only the currently required field names that are specified by Spesometro.
 If you specify another field name, [!INCLUDE[d365fin](../../includes/d365fin_md.md)] account fields to the same Blacklist Comm.
 Field value, the export of the data will be the sum of those lines.
 The printout will list each line.|Code|
     |**New Page**|Specify if you want to insert a new page after the line when you print the information.|Boolean|

- The printed report includes all transactions that meet threshold requirements.
+ The printed report ../../includes all transactions that meet threshold requirements.
 It does not include those transactions that do not.

 #### To create and print the list of transactions